• Home

 Tackling word problems is much easier if you have a systematic approach which we outline below.

-Here is the biggest tip for studying word problems.
+Here is the biggest tip for word problems practice.

 Practice regularly and systematically.
 Sounds simple and easy right?
 Yes it is, and yes it really does work.
 Word problems are a way of thinking and require you to translate a real world problem into mathematical terms.